davebraze/david-braze/content/post/ztub-book-innate/index.md

 relevant factors in determining the range of traits that combine to make each of us unique.

-The fact that reading disability runs in families has been well-established for quite some time now.
+The fact that reading disability runs in families, as do many learning disorders, has been well-established for quite some time now.
 But a less settled question is that of just what this might mean for diagnosis, classroom practice, and educational policy.
-Early work in the genetics of reading relied primarily on "twin studies", where the development of reading-related skills in identical and non-identical twins is tracked over time.
+Early work in the genetics of reading ability relied primarily on "twin studies", where the development of reading-related skills in identical and non-identical twins is tracked over time.
 These studies affirmed that both genes and environment play a role in explaining differences in the ease of learning to read.[^1] What has been less well understood until more recently is that the genetic component of individual differences in complex traits like reading ability (or language skills, for that matter), arise through complicated interactions of hundreds, or even thousands, of different genes.
-Each of these, individually, makes a very small contribution (positive or negative) to the trait in question but together they
+Each of these, individually, makes a very small contribution (positive or negative) to the trait in question (reading ability, for example), but in aggregate the genetic contribution to differences in a skill like reading can be substantial.

+contributions of genes relative to environment

+what is non-shared environment

 [^1]: e.g., Byrne, B., Wadsworth, S., Corley, R., Samuelsson, S.,
     Quain, P., DeFries, J. C., Willcutt, E., & Olson,
     R. K. (2005).
 Longitudinal twin study of early literacy
-    development: Preschool and kindergarten phases. *Scientific Studies of Reading, 9*(3), 219-235.
+    development: Preschool and kindergarten phases. *Scientific
+    Studies of Reading, 9*(3), 219-235.